BDC Hamburger Icon

 4. Enable a virtual terminal.

-If you do only a few mobile transactions and prefer to avoid buying a mobile reader, you can still accept payment by phone with a virtual terminal.
-This is usually a secure webpage hosted by the payment processor where you manually input the patron’s credit card information.
-Although nearly every payment processor has this capability, you will probably have to enable it within your account.
-The exception is when it is incorporated into the mobile payment app, which will generally allow you to do this without additional setup.
+If you process only a few mobile transactions and don’t want to buy a mobile reader, you can still accept payments by phone using a virtual terminal.
+A virtual terminal is typically a secure webpage hosted by your payment processor where you can manually enter the customer’s credit card information.

 • Credit card number